 Tanya Nair

-First-year undergraduate at Johns Hopkins, double-majoring in Electrical and Computer Engineering.
+Undergraduate at Johns Hopkins, majoring in Computer Engineering.
 Passion for applying cutting-edge AI and emerging technologies to problems spanning medicine, accessibility, and more.
 Interested in making a sustainable, accessible, AI-enhanced future.

 Core Skills